megankuo/Express-User-Documentation/docs/pages/project-structure.md

 1. Type the command below in the Terminal to create a docs folder.
    > mkdir src

-   If successful, you should see a new folder inside of your project folder in the Explorer Tab in VSC like the example below.
+   If successful, you will see a new folder inside of your project folder in the Explorer Tab in VSC.
+The file will resemble the example below.

     ```bash
     |-- project-name
+        |-- node_modules/
         |-- src/ # Source (src) Will Contain Working Files
-        |-- node_modules/
         |-- .eslintrc.js
         |-- .prettierrc.js
         |-- package.json